 - Medication will be collected by the nurse during check-in - Campers who require prescription medication or over the counter medication or vitamins while at camp MUST have their individual standing orders signed by a physician.
 No medication will be dispensed to your child without standing orders and the physician's signature.
 No Exceptions. - All medications, both prescription and non- prescription (including vitamins), need to be stored in the infirmary and be administered by the nurse. - All prescription & non-prescription medications, including vitamins must be brought to camp in the original bottle with the Rx label intact and labeled with your daughter's name. - Please do not mail any medication (prescribed or over the counter) to your child while she is at camp. - The NYSHD considers bug spray and sun screen FDA approved over the counter medications.
-Parents/guardians must sign the health from giving permission for their daughter to utilize. - Remember to pick up any leftover medication from your daughter's unit counselor at the end of the week.
-By law, we are required to discard any leftover medication left behind at camp.
+Parents/guardians must sign the health from giving permission for their daughter to utilize. - Remember to pick up any leftover medication from your daughter's unit counselor at the end of.